riptidewave93/pi-builder/README.md

 # pi-builder

 This is the source code to my Raspberry Pi minimal image builder called pi-builder.
-Currently it supports Debian and Raspbian.
 This is what powers my build server located at http://pi-builder.servernetworktech.com/

-Please modify the pi-builder.sh and build-image.sh variables before running!
+Please modify the cron.sh and build-image.sh variables before running!

 ## Required Debian Packages: